Posts from: January 2012

 Before baby’s arrival

 Let your child know Mommy will go to the hospital, will return, and everyone will be together again at home.

 Encourage pretend “baby” play with a stuffed animal/doll.

 Trying to identify the school that is best able to help your child with special needs to learn and thrive is much like other aspects of parenting your child: it takes patience and legwork…and lots of advocacy.

 #1.
 The first step will be determining, as well as you can, what environment is best for your child.
 Your child’s service providers can help you.

 I’ve just missed the first round of preschool open houses in Hyde Park.
 I have a daughter, S, whose peers have all been introduced around: to preschool teachers, administrators, and their soon-to-be-classmates.
 In Hyde Park, where kids start school as early as 2, this is the plight of a 9-month-old.
 They can’t talk, most don’t walk.
-In fact, the majority of these babies (BABIES!) are still pretty drooly, crawling about, floppily waving bye-bye when no one’s leaving ...Posted on January 25, 2012 at 7:00 AM
+In fact, the majority of these babies (BABIES!) are still pretty drooly, crawling about, floppily waving bye-bye when no one’s leaving the room.
+But in a litt...Posted on January 25, 2012 at 7:00 AM

 NPN and Chicago News Cooperative are working togeter to help families get the answers they need about about Chicago schools.
 If you have a question you'd like to see us, please send it to email@example.com.